-10.7.5 Example
+10.9.5 Example

-Listing 10.8 contains a multi-threaded solution to the single-producer/single-consumer problem that uses a mutex and two condition variables.
+Listing 10.13 contains a multi-threaded solution to the single-producer/single-consumer problem that uses a mutex and two condition variables.
 For simplicity, it is designed to terminate after a fixed number of iterations of each thread.
-It sends output messages to a file named prodcons_mssges in the working directory.
+It sends output messages to a file named prodcons\mssges in the working directory.
 The buffer routines add a single integer and remove a single integer from a shared global buffer.
-The calls to these functions in the producer and consumer are within the region protected by the mutex buffer_mutex.
+The calls to these functions in the producer and consumer are within the region protected by the mutex buffer\mutex.

 The consumer logic is a bit more complex because the producer may exit when the buffer is empty.
-Therefore, the consumer thread has to check whether the producer is still alive before it blocks itself on the condition data_available, otherwise it will hang forever without terminating, and so will main().
+Therefore, the consumer thread has to check whether the producer is still alive before it blocks itself on the condition data\available, otherwise it will hang forever without terminating, and so will main().

-It is not enough for the producer to set the flag producer_exists to zero when it exits, because the consumer might check its value just prior to the producer's setting it to zero, and seeing producer_exists == 1, block itself on the data_available condition.
+It is not enough for the producer to set the flag producer\exists to zero when it exits, because the consumer might check its value just prior to the producer's setting it to zero, and seeing producer\exists == 1, block itself on the data\available condition.
 That is why the producer executes the lines when it exits.
-It first locks the buffer_mutex.
+It first locks the buffer\mutex.
 If the consumer holds the lock, it will block until the consumer releases the lock.
-This implies that either the consumer has just acquired the mutex and is about to block itself on the data_available condition or that it is getting data from the buffer and will unlock the mutex soon.
-In either case, the consumer will release the lock and the producer will set producer_exists to zero and then signal data_available.
-If the consumer was about to block itself on data_available, then the signal will wake it up, it will see that producer_exists is zero, and it will exit.
-If it was getting data from the buffer and then released the mutex lock, after which the producer acquired it, then when it gets it again, producer_exists will be zero, and it will exit if the buffer is empty.
+This implies that either the consumer has just acquired the mutex and is about to block itself on the data\available condition or that it is getting data from the buffer and will unlock the mutex soon.
+In either case, the consumer will release the lock and the producer will set producer\exists to zero and then signal data\available.
+If the consumer blocked itself on data\available, then the signal will wake it up, it will see that producer\exists is zero, and it will exit.
+If it was getting data from the buffer and then released the mutex lock, after which the producer acquired it, then when it gets it again, producer\exists will be zero, and it will exit if the buffer is empty.